richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 ### Importing Gitlab project variables

-In my case, I've got less than a dozen docker image repos but share the same variables needed to push images to dockerhub, except for the dockerhub image name.
+In my case, I've got 10 docker image repos but they share the same variables needed to push images to dockerhub, except for the dockerhub image name.